spooky0/Elstinko-s-Minecraft-Fish-Bot/README.md

 To run Elstinko's Fish Bot:

-1. Open the EXE found in the same folder as this readme file: "Elstinko's Fish Bot"
+1. Open the EXE found in the same folder as this readme file: "Elstinko's Fish Bot".
+You may need to run as administrator.

 2. In the drop down on the top of the application select which device outputs your sound